Loss-K/-GitHub-Training-github-slideshow/_posts/0000-01-02-Dazinmatru.md

 layout: slide
 title: "Welcome to our Daz's new slide!"
 ---
-This is a new slide changed via desktop app
-Use the left arrow to go back!
+This is a new slide changed via desktop app. - Changes On site - Use the left arrow to go back!